Editorial

 Wilson Loo didn’t just break the law that day.
 If the account is accurate, the incident demonstrates how the combination of audio-only recording, sealed records, and a 100% complaint-dismissal rate creates conditions under which the law operates not as a system of rules but as a system of signals — where a nod from the bench can override the evidence in the file, a sealed record can override the public interest, and a pattern of institutional non-response ensures that when a judge is accused of a felony, the only person who bears consequences is the one who reported it.

 The text message remains in the sealed file.
-The perjury remains on the record.
+The alleged perjury remains on the record.
 And Wilson Loo remains the perfect symbol of a judiciary where the truth is nothing more than a procedural inconvenience.

 — Ekewaka Lono, 12 February 2026